Thoxy67/zls-git/README.md

 # zls-git

-This PKGBUILD allows you to easily install the latest development version of zls.
+This PKGBUILD allows you to easily install the latest development version of Zig Language Server (zls).

 ## About Zls